Stunning Waterfalls in the Gold Coast Hinterland

 Springbrook National Park

 Springbrook National Park is part of Australia’s world heritage-listed Gondwana Rainforest areas.
-Just a 40-kilometre drive from the Gold Coast in the Gold Coast Hinterland (or 105 kilometres from Brisbane), it’s brimming with spectacular waterfalls, lush rainforest, ancient trees, exceptional ecological importance, and exudes natural beauty.
+Just a 40-kilometre drive from the coast (or 105 kilometres from Brisbane), it’s brimming with spectacular waterfalls, lush rainforest, ancient trees, and exceptional ecological importance.

 The park contains four sections on and around the Springbrook Plateau.

-• Mount Cougal in Currumbin Valley section to the south-east; and
+- Mount Cougal in Currumbin Valley to the south-east; and

-• Natural Bridge and Numinbah Valley sections to the west.
+- Natural Bridge and Numinbah Valley to the west.

 You could visit these in a one-day trip from the Gold Coast either in a circuit drive like the one here or just pick a couple and perhaps take one of the walks.